kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 - `gcp_zone` - Zone name the GCP project is in.
 Only required for Cloud Native Hybrid installs when `kubeconfig_setup` is set to true.
 - `external_ip` - External IP the environment will run on.
 Required along with `external_url` for Cloud Native Hybrid installs.
 - `kubeconfig_setup` - When true, will attempt to automatically configure the `.kubeconfig` file entry for the provisioned Kubernetes cluster.
-- `gitlab_object_storage_*_bucket` - The name of the Object Storage bucket for the specific data type.
-When used in conjunction with the Terraform `object_storage_buckets` setting each data type bucket will have the naming convention `<prefix>-<datatype>`.
-If using custom Object Storage buckets then set these accordingly but note that for GitLab it's recommended each data type has a separate bucket.

 ### Additional Config Settings